omkuvadiya/tindog-bootstrap/README.md

 # TinDog Site Using Bootstrap

-### A website UI completely based on HTML and BootStrap.
+### A website UI completely based on HTML, CSS and BootStrap.
 ### TinDog is tinder for dogs.